chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/operators/lambda-expressions.md

 Lambdas can be used when code requires instances of delegate types like in `Task.Run(Action)`.

 # Input Parameters of Lambda Expressions
-Input parameters are enclosed in parantheses:
+Input parameters are enclosed in parentheses:
 ```cs
 Action line = () => Console.WriteLine();
 ```